offbynull/portmapper/README.md

 ## FAQ

-#### What if I want to discover only one type of mapper
+#### What if I want to discover only one type of port forwarding device?

-You can use the identify method on the PortMapper implementations directly.
+You can use the identify method on PortMapper implementations directly.
 For example ...

 ```java
 List<UpnpIgdPortMapper> upnpIgdMappers = UpnpIgdPortMapper.identify(networkBus);